 "The success we had in the first week," Hitchcock said.

-In Hitchcock's first week as coach, the Blues collected seven of eight points with wins over Chicago, Detroit and Tampa Bay along with a shootout loss to Toronto.
+In Hitchcock's first week as coach the Blues collected seven of eight points with wins over Chicago, Detroit and Tampa Bay along with a shootout loss to Toronto.

 "If we didn't have that success I think we would have had a battle all year, but we were great right out of the gate and everybody found this way to play," Hitchcock said.

-Jaroslav Halak, who along with Brian Elliott collected the William M. Jennings Trophy on Wednesday.
+"It was easy to buy in after the first game we played, to beat Chicago," added St. Louis goalie Jaroslav Halak, who along with Brian Elliott collected the William M. Jennings Trophy on Wednesday.
 "It's easy when you win the first game to buy in."

 The system that Hitchcock calls "volume offensive hockey" due to the amount of time they try to spend in the offensive zone worked until they ran into the Kings in the Western Conference Semifinals.
 L.A. swept the Blues en route to winning the Stanley Cup.

 "The only time we got stung all year is when L.A. made us spend time in our end zone, more time than we had been spending," Hitchcock said.
 "It was the first time the game was 50-50 and we weren't big enough in the back end to control what they did.
-But all year long we played volume hockey and it was very successful."
+But, all year long we played volume hockey and it was very successful."

-Hitchcock isn't so sure it would have been had he not spent his time away from the NHL studying the generation of players who are currently in the NHL and trying to make it there.
+Hitchcock isn't so sure it would have been had he not spent his time away from the NHL studying the generation of players that are currently in the NHL and trying to make it there.